paxbun/gobley/docs/versioned_docs/version-0.2.0/tutorial/2-tutorial-jvm.md

 slug: /tutorial-jvm
 ---

-# Getting started (Kotlin/JVM)
+# Getting started (JVM)

 Welcome to Gobley!
 Gobley is a set of libraries and tools that help you mix Rust and Kotlin, so you can focus on implementing your business logic.
-In this tutorial, you will learn how to embed Rust code into your Kotlin project using Gobley.
+In this tutorial, you will learn how to embed Rust code into your Kotlin/JVM project using Gobley.
 If you have trouble setting up your project, please create a question in [GitHub Discussions](https://github.com/gobley/gobley/discussions).

 ## Prerequisites